 That red towel that’s starting to fade into a light pink?
 Time to throw it out.
 Old, fraying and even unused bathroom towels take up a lot of space.
 And while you’re in that closet, remember that makeup has an expiry, too.
 It’s better to get rid of that lipstick you ‘borrowed’ from a friend years ago, rather than give it back.

 4. It’s An Office, Not A Repository

 Even the most obscure appliance has an online manual, so there’s no need to keep a physical one.
 Also, as impeccable as your university notes are, they’re just taking up space!
 Think about it like your clothes: If you haven’t read a piece of paper in more than a year, you can probably get rid of it.
 Also, recycle those old cameras and obsolete chargers.
+You can also opt for office furniture removal if you have old office furniture that are now junk.
 You’ll find a cleaner office is a more efficient one.

 Finally, the rooms that hear “I’ll just put this here for now” the most are the garage and the shed.
 From broken lawnmowers to bent screwdrivers, these spaces beg for a good cleanup.
 You’ll not only realize what tools actually work (to fix up other parts of your home), you’ll see creative new uses for the space, beyond the storage of old boxes.

 When decluttering, professional junk removal companies like JUSTJUNK® can help you out.
 Just Junk’s team will come to your home and take away all your clutter, and recycle, donate and dispose everything from appliances to furniture.
 You simply pay based on how much you want to get rid of.
 Visit justjunk.com today to see how they can help you get a clean, organized home.
 Just Junk serves cities across Ontario, British Columbia, Nova Scotia and Alberta.